 We must also look beyond the crisis to ensure that we anticipate the major evolutions of our industry.
-Technology is moving increasingly towards shared infrastructure environments in massive data centres and virtualised business services.
+Technology is moving increasingly towards shared infrastructure environments in massive data centers and virtualized business services.
 As technology continues to penetrate the mass market and interconnected communities develop exponentially, Atos Origin must further strengthen its e-Services and Customer Relationship Management solutions.

-With a strongly industrialised managed services business, deep technological expertise of its integration teams and leading edge consulting activities that through business expertise and innovation help our customers design new services, Atos Origin can leverage the strength of a global integrated and diversified Group to take advantage of all these opportunities.
+With a strongly industrialized managed services business, deep technological expertise of its integration teams and leading edge consulting activities that through business expertise and innovation help our customers design new services, Atos Origin can leverage the strength of a global integrated and diversified Group to take advantage of all these opportunities.

 2009 must be the year of Atos Origin's transformation into an integrated Company, whose pooled global skills will efficiently translate into client benefits.
-With the passion of all our employees, their knowhow, expertise and innovative approach, this will be the foundation of our value creation strategy and of our 2009 ambition to increase our operating margin.
-With a new governance structure, a reshaped operational organisation, and the TOP Program in action, the Group is now in a favourable position to face the challenges of the economic environment and build its medium term development.
+With the passion of all our employees, their know-how, expertise and innovative approach, this will be the foundation of our value creation strategy and of our 2009 ambition to increase our operating margin.

+With a new governance structure, a reshaped operational organization, and the TOP Program in action, the Group is now in a favorable position to face the challenges of the economic environment and build its medium term development.

-Thierry Breton Chairman and CEO
+Thierry Breton Chairman and Chief Executive Officer